Coinduction: an elementary approach: Coinductive techniques

 A more interesting example is that of finite and infinite binary trees with nodes labelled either with~$a$ or~$b$, and leaves labelled with one of the elements of a set~$V$:

-As cogrammars are not intended to be formal entities but only convenient visual means for specifying sets of coterms, we will not define them precisely.
-It is always clear from a stated cogrammar what many-sorted signature is meant.
+As such grammars are not intended to be formal entities but only convenient visual means for specifying sets of coterms, we will not define them precisely.
+It is always clear what many-sorted signature is meant.

 {\mathtt{subst}}